-In our example, the local object is that Echoer() instance, which inherits from pb.Root, which inherits from pb.Referenceable.
-It is that Referenceable class that makes the object eligible to be available for remote method calls $^4$ .
-If you have an object that is Referenceable, then any client that manages to get a reference to it can invoke any remote \ methods they please.
+In our example, the local object is that Echoer() instance, which inherits from pb.Referenceable .
+It is that Referenceable class that makes the object eligible to be available for remote method calls 1 .
+If you have an object that is Referenceable, then any client that manages to get a reference to it can invoke any remote methods they please.

 Note: The only thing they can do is invoke those methods.
 In particular, they cannot access attributes.
-From a security point of view, you control what they can do by limiting what the remote\\ methods can do.
+From a security point of view, you control what they can do by limiting what the remote methods can do.

-Also note: the other classes like Referenceable allow access to other methods, in particular perspective\\ and view\\ may be accessed.
+Also note: the other classes like Referenceable allow access to other methods, in particular perspective and view may be accessed.
 Don't write local-only methods with these names, because then remote callers will be able to do more than you intended.